-Much of Europe is suffering or still reeling from the scorching effects of the heatwave.
+Much of Europe is suffering from the scorching effects of the Charon heatwave.

-These extreme weather events are becoming fiercer and more frequent as a result of climate change, and for western nations especially, it has been a frightening glimpse into the future.
+These extreme weather events are becoming fiercer and more frequent as a result of climate change, and for western nations at least, it has been a frightening glimpse into the future.

 Due to what’s known as the ‘urban heat island’ effect, cities get much hotter than other parts of the country as heat is trapped between tall buildings and soaked up by asphalt and concrete.
 So it takes some innovative measures to cool them down.